 I-20 Animal Medical Center follows the AAHA Vaccination Guidelines to help ensure that pets are not being over vaccinated.
 The AAHA Vaccination Guidelines is supported by scientific study from experts in the fields of immunology, infectious diseases, internal medicine and clinical practice.
 The guidelines were developed with one goal in mind- to provide vaccination protection for your pet, in a manner that will protect your pet without the hazards of over-vaccination.

 Typically, dogs will be protected against rabies, distemper, hepatitis, leptospirosis, parainfluenza, parvo virus, canine influenza, and kennel cough.
 Clients with hunting dogs or if you live in Grand Prairie, Granbury, Weatherford, West Fort Worth, or other areas where rattlesnakes live, should consider Rattlesnake Vaccination.

 Cat immunizations include panleukopenia (distemper), rabies, feline rhinotracheitis, calicivirus, chlamydia and feline leukemia.

-Dr. Lauren Long received special training through her Exotic Animal Medicine Internship at the Ontario Veterinary College in 2010.
-Prevention is the best medicine, so call today to make an appointment with Dr. Long for your exotic pet’s annual wellness exam.
+Dr. Lindsay Robinson has specialized training in Avian and Exotic Animal Medicine and are available for medical and basic husbandry needs.
+Prevention is the best medicine, so call today to make an appointment for your exotic pet’s annual wellness exam.

-- Ferrets If a rambunctious, four-legged ferret is the exotic pet for you, learn what you need to know to care for your ferret- by Dr. Lauren Long.
+- Ferrets If a rambunctious, four-legged ferret is the exotic pet for you, learn what you need to know to care for your ferret- by Dr. Lindsay Robinson.

 - Guinea pigs